traines-source/transport-network-animator/docs/classes/Config.md

 • `Static` `get` **default**(): [`Config`](Config.md)

-The default Config that will be used everywhere except when specifically overriden.
+The default Config that will be used everywhere except when specifically overridden.
 Access it from your JavaScript code to set config values using `TNA.Config.default`, e.g. `TNA.Config.default.beckStyle = false;`

 #### Returns